Treatment of T cell prolymphocytic leukemia

 Prolymphocytic leukemias (PLLs) are a group of rare neoplasms characterized by a predominance of activated lymphocytes referred to as prolymphocytes in the bone marrow and peripheral blood.
 PLL can be of B or T cell lineage:

 ●T cell PLL (T-PLL) is a rare T cell neoplasm composed of lymphoid cells, typically with involvement of the peripheral blood, bone marrow, lymph nodes, and spleen.
 The name "prolymphocyte" is a misnomer, as the tumor cells in this disease are of post-thymic T cell origin.
-This class of neoplasms includes many cases previously classified as T cell chronic lymphocytic leukemia, a category no longer included in the current World Health Organization (WHO) classification.
+This class of neoplasms includes many cases previously classified as T cell chronic lymphocytic leukemia, a category no longer included in the current World Health Organization classification.

 ●B cell PLL (B-PLL) is a very rare B cell neoplasm comprised of so-called prolymphocytes, typically with involvement of the peripheral blood, bone marrow, and spleen.
 The name "prolymphocyte" in this case is also a misnomer, as the tumor cells in this disease are mature activated B cells.
 By definition, these prolymphocytes comprise more than 55 percent of the cells in the blood and bone marrow.